 Keep your Executive Summary short and sweet.
 It should be no more than a couple of pages.
 Ensure this is well written and tells your unique story.
-Let your passion show but make sure it’s backed up by your research and not just empty words.
+When you write your business plan, show your passion show but make sure it’s backed up by your research and not just empty words.

 Section 2: Products & services